 Building National Character

-Developing our character through Mr. Jinnah's historic ideals
+Defining national character through Mr. Jinnah's ideals

-The youth is advised to place the nation's welfare above personal interest and self-advancement.
+Mr. Jinnah advises to place the nation's welfare above personal interest and self-advancement.

-Mr. Jinnah explains that Pakistan and France will unitedly play their part in promoting peace and prosperity in the present distracted world.
+Read about Pakistan's historic relations with France, and the commitment to unitedly play their parts in promoting peace and prosperity in the present distracted world.

 Mr. Jinnah explains that if we want to build up Pakistan then there is one essential condition, and it is, complete unity and solidarity amongst ourselves.

-Mr. Jinnah explains that Pakistan carries with it the sympathies of the Muslim World and aims to usher in an era of Islamic renaissance.
+Pakistan carries with it the sympathies of the Muslim World and aims to usher in an era of Islamic renaissance.

-Mr. Jinnah explains that local attachments have their value but what is the value and strength of a 'part' except within the 'whole'.
+Local attachments have their value but what is the value and strength of a 'part' except within the 'whole'.